 of girls supported by CAMFED bursaries remain in school (average lower secondary school retention rate)

 Funding for schools and vulnerable children

-children helped by Camfed's Safety Net Fund
+children helped by CAMFED's Safety Net Fund so far

 A lack of books, pencils and other school equipment in rural schools leads to high rates of grade repetition and drop out.

-CAMA members trained as ‘Transition Guides,’ or Peer Educators, support girls in the critical period of transition from school to a secure young adulthood.
+CAMFED Association members trained as ‘Transition Guides,’ or Peer Educators, support girls in the critical period of transition from school to a secure young adulthood.